 If the biggest challenge is fostering engagement and connection, the solution sits in the approach and process around communication rather than a specific software/tool.
 From the innards of calendar invitations, to the 2-gallon vat of popcorn that’s now empty downstairs, how we reach out to and connect to one another matters.
 Public recognition and tone can make someone’s day.
 Unclear expectations about why you’re in a meeting and how you’ll add value to the discussion can break it.

 How can Company Kick-Off (CKO) have a positive impact on revenue and morale (delighting employees) when they are exhausted and likely have vitamin D deficiencies?
 How can we motivate a team whose attention is divided?

 How we planned our virtual event

 So after a year's worth of video meetings, and all of the challenges that come with them, how did we set this large scale event up for success?

 1. We provided visibility and accountability around our FY22 Company Plan

-Days ahead of the kick-off of the virtual kick-off, our CEO sent a Knowledge Alert to all employees.
+Days ahead of the kick-off of the virtual kick-off, our CEO sent an announcement to all employees.
 Along with the essential event details and expectations, this consolidated communication included Guru’s company plan and our objectives and key results (OKRs) for the quarter.